Code-Institute-Submissions/SOliv1-milestone2_NovResub/README.md

 What are the solutions
 Implementing the solutions for planet health

-### Earth Focus - population by country/continent and area measurement
+### Earth Focus - population by country/continent and area measurement - *not started yet- future possibility.
 I am creating a dynamic dashboard showcasing the data between Country / Continent and Area.

 Population Levels and comparisons between countries and Continents.
 I want the end user to be able to choose different graphs to show the way data interacts and compares.